Site last updated: Thursday, March 12, 2026

 Westinghouse works with students to build ‘cool contraptions’

-Andy Cramer works on his Peanuts themed project as students participate in the STEM contest where they demonstrate a Rube Goldberg machine at Westinghouse in Cranberry Township on Friday, Feb.
-27, 2026.
-Rob/McGraw
+Andy Cramer works on his team’s “Peanuts”-themed project as students participate in the STEM contest where they demonstrate a Rube Goldberg machine at Westinghouse in Cranberry Township on Friday, Feb.
+27. Rob McGraw/Butler Eagle

 Students from nine Pittsburgh area school districts gathered at the Westinghouse Global Headquarters in Cranberry Township on Friday to compete in the Chris Savinda Memorial Chain Reaction Contraption Contest.

-The event is the culmination of a month-long effort that aims to introduce students to science, technology, engineering and math.
+The event is the culmination of a monthlong effort to introduce students to science, technology, engineering and math.

-“We have community engagement that aims to build sustainable, safe and smart communities, and we see this as something that hits all three,” said Meg Ringler, a communications manager Westinghouse.
+“We have community engagement that aims to build sustainable, safe and smart communities and we see this as something that hits all three,” said Meg Ringler, a communications manager with Westinghouse.

-Students start by submitting a preliminary design drawing before submitting a series of progress photos to show the machine's evolution.
-Then, they build a machine that accomplishes the task.
+Students started by submitting a preliminary design drawing before submitting a series of progress photos to show the machine’s evolution.
+Then, they built a machine to accomplish the task.

 Engineers volunteer their time to guide the teams, Ringler said.

-On Friday, the students’ work is showed off in front of a panel of judges.
-The teams must demonstrate their machine and make a verbal presentation to judges.
+On Friday, the students’ work was shown off in front of a panel of judges.
+The teams had to demonstrate their machine and make a verbal presentation to judges.

 “It shows there’s a thousand ways into STEM, even if math and statistics aren’t your thing,” Ringler said about the public speaking portion of the event.